tracy-o/learning-day/docs/load-test-results/2021-09-07-replicating-search-incident.md

 /news   Latencies     [mean, 50, 95, 99, max]    1.114064578s, 1.006609371s, 1.78862111s, 2.256335577s, 2.631084269s
 ```

-When belfrage is under real stress from `/search` being hit, the latency of `/news` also takes a hit but its latency is about half that of `/search`
+When belfrage is under real stress from `/search` being hit, the latency of `/news` but doesn't seem to be effected as much as `/search`.

 ```
 1100rps